tresp-lab/tresp-lab.github.io/_pages/0-about.md

 ### About Us

-Our team has a long tradition in machine learning for relational structured domains.
-Our interest in cognitive AI is the reason that we are increasingly exploring **multimodal data**, (e.g., texts, images, and videos), and **multimodal models**.
-We also focus on learning with (temporal) knowledge graphs and exploring quantum computing solutions.
-Foundation models are becoming important for our work.
-Our ultimate goal is to understand human-level intelligence.
+Our team has a long-standing tradition in machine learning for relational structured domains.
+We particularly focus on **(temporal) knowledge graphs** and are currently investigating synergies with large language models.
+Driven by our interest in cognitive AI, we are increasingly exploring **multimodal foundation models**.
+Our ultimate goal is to achieve a better understanding of human-level intelligence.